UnaBiz/unashield/docs/index.md

 - **RCZ3:** Japan

-- **RCZ4:** Argentina, Australia, Colombia, Hong Kong, New Zealand, Singapore, Taiwan
+- **RCZ4:** Argentina, Australia, Colombia, Hong Kong, Malaysia, New Zealand, Singapore, Taiwan, Thailand

 There are 2 versions of the UnaShield: